LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson13.rst

 - Merge one branch into another
 - Describe what happens when, during a merge, there are conflicting changes in the two branches
 - Describe the common branching strategies of feature branches and long-running branches
-- Describe what is remote repository is
+- Describe what a remote repository is
 - Create and push to a remote repository
-- Collaborate with another student on a git project via GitHub